rsapkf/42/docs/notes/misc/quotes.md

 > Unless someone like you cares a whole awful lot, Nothing is going to get better.
 It's not. [[The Lorax](https://en.wikipedia.org/wiki/The_Lorax)]

+### Philip K. Dick

+> Reality is that which, when you stop believing in it, doesn't go away.

+### Thomas Jefferson

+> When injustice becomes law, resistance becomes duty.

 ---

 ## Catchphrases